 If you’re looking for a town that’s held on to its historical significance, visit Ouray, Colorado in the San Juan Mountains.
 Two-thirds of the town’s original Victorian structures are still used as shops, galleries, restaurants and homes.
 And most hotels in Ouray are within walking distance of the main streets.

-Alan and I visited once during a 4th of July weekend.
+Alan and I visited this tiny Colorado town once during a 4th of July weekend.
 One of the highlights: a parade down Main Street where firemen sprayed the crowd with water from the fire hose.

 Ouray owes its beginnings to the gold and silver mining boom of the late 1800’s.
 That legacy has left active boomer travelers with a maze of hiking and four-wheel-drive trails providing access to Colorado’s “Swiss Alps.”